maz808/specargs/docs/source/usage.rst

     spec.response("UserResponse", user_response)

-Alternatively, it's possible to combine the steps of construction and registration by using the :meth:`specargs.WebargsAPISpec.response` method as a :class:`specargs.oas.Response` factory.
-After its first argument :meth:`specargs.WebargsAPISpec.response` is able to accept any arguments and keyword arguments that would be provided to the :class:`specargs.oas.Response` constructor:
+Alternatively, it's possible to combine the steps of construction and registration by using the :meth:`specargs.WebargsAPISpec.response` method as a :class:`~specargs.Response` factory.
+After its first argument :meth:`specargs.WebargsAPISpec.response` is able to accept any arguments and keyword arguments that would be provided to the :class:`~specargs.Response` constructor:

 .. code-block:: python

-    # Importing 'Response' from 'specargs.oas' is no longer needed
+    # Importing 'Response' from 'specargs' is no longer needed
     user_response = spec.response("UserResponse", UserSchema, description="A user")

-Once a :class:`specargs.oas.Response` object is created, it can then be provided to the :func:`~specargs.use_response` decorator:
+Once a :class:`~specargs.Response` object is created, it can then be provided to the :func:`~specargs.use_response`
+decorator:

 .. code-block:: python
     :caption: Flask example